EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 # HTTP-CoAP Proxy {#proxying}
 As noted in Section 5 of {{RFC9148}}, in real-world deployments, the EST server will not always reside within the CoAP boundary.
 The EST-server can exist outside the constrained network in a non-constrained network that supports HTTP but not CoAP, thus requiring an intermediary CoAP-to-HTTP proxy.

-Since OSCORE is applicable to CoAP-mappable HTTP (see Section 11 of {{RFC8613}}) the EST payloads can be protected end-to-end between EST client and EST server independent of transport protocol or potential transport layer security which may need to be terminated in the proxy, see {{fig-proxy}}.
+Since OSCORE is applicable to CoAP-mappable HTTP (see Section 11 of {{RFC8613}}) the messages conveying the EST payloads can be protected end-to-end between EST client and EST server independent of transport protocol or potential transport layer security which may need to be terminated in the proxy, see {{fig-proxy}}.
 Therefore the concept "Registrar" and its required trust relation with EST server as described in Section 5 of {{RFC9148}} is not applicable.

 The mappings between CoAP and HTTP referred to in Section 8.1 of {{RFC9148}} apply, and additional mappings resulting from the use of OSCORE are specified in Section 11 of {{RFC8613}}.

 OSCORE provides end-to-end security between EST Server and EST Client.
-The use of TLS and DTLS is optional.
+The additional use of TLS and DTLS is optional.

 ~~~~~~~~~~~
                                        Constrained-Node Network